lynndylanhurley/j-toker/readme.md

 # Configuration

-`$.auth.configure` will need to be called before this module can be used.
+`$.auth.configure` will need to be called before this plugin can be used.

 When this plugin is used with [devise token auth][dta], you may only need to set the `apiUrl` config option.